 - your best remaining 8 units.

-The VCE ATAR works in a similar way, calculating the aggregate of up to six VCE scaled study scores.
+The VCE ATAR works similarly, calculating the aggregate of up to six VCE-scaled study scores.
 This ATAR includes:

 - 10% of the scaled study scores for the fifth and sixth studies.